 2. Balloon Mortgages

-Balloon mortgages are similar to hard money since they’re both interest only loans.
+Balloon mortgages are similar to hard money loans because they’re both interest-only loans.
 However, a balloon mortgage is for a longer term and has a balloon payment (a lump sum repayment of outstanding principal) at the end.
-This longer term lets investors receive increased cash flow and a refinance option before the balloon payment is due.
+This longer term helps investors improve their cash flow and gives them a refinance option before the balloon payment is due.